 - Durum wheat semolina flour or corn flour, to taste

 - a pinch of salt

-- Extra Virgin Olive Oil for frying, alternative peanut oil
+- Extra Virgin Olive Oil for frying, 400 ml, otherwise Peanut Oil

-Mushrooms should never have been washed under running water or soaked in a basin because they would absorb too much water and compromise both taste and quality during any cooking, as well as releasing water.
+Mushrooms should never be washed under running water or soaked in a basin as they will absorb too much water and impair the taste and quality of any cooking, as well as releasing water.

-Prepare a bowl with the beaten eggs without adding salt and another one with breadcrumbs and durum wheat semolina flour mixed together.
-Alternatively to semolina you can use corn flour.
-You can also add a tablespoon of grated Parmigiano cheese to your breadcrumbs.
+Prepare a bowl with beaten eggs without adding salt and another with durum wheat semolina flour and grated Parmigiano cheese.
+Corn flour can be used as an alternative to semolina.

-Cut mushrooms to their length or into pieces not too thin and possibly all of the same size.
-You can also leave some whole and then eat it with a knife and fork.
+Cut the mushrooms lengthwise or in pieces that are not too thin and preferably all the same size.
+You can also leave some whole.

-Heat the Evoo oil in a pan, to see if it is hot to the right point, do the toothpick test or even dip a pinch of breadcrumbs, if they are making little bubbles, then you are there.
+Heat 400 ml EVOO in a frying pan, to see if it is hot enough, do the toothpick test or dip a pinch in semolina flour, if it makes bubbles, then it is ready for frying.